emiruz/adventofcode2022/README.md

 * Day 19: Runs in 20 seconds compiled.
 Pruning heuristic is too pessimistic -- could be faster.

-* Day 22: General implementation without hard coding.
-Runs in about 5m13s compiled.
-A 2-3 orders of magnitude speed improvement is possible: it needs a refactor.
-Orientation discovery in the final step is not fully
-general: if the last 2 steps feature a wrapping in 2D space, the answer would be wrong.
+* Day 22: General implementation (no hard-coding).
+Runs in 2.5s.
+Orientation discovery assumes last instruction is a movement and last two movements do not wrap: easy to handle edge cases but tedious.
+This day was exceptionally fiddly.